marytishphillips/obfuscated-python/README.md

 # obfuscated-python

-This is a database of obfuscated Python scripts.
+This is a dataset of obfuscated Python scripts.
 Each of the 30 original Python scripts is obfuscated using PyArmor, PYOBFRUSCATE, and Oxyry.
 Below are the sources of the original scripts.

 original_01: From https://github.com/hastagAB/Awesome-Python-Scripts/blob/master/automated_email/automated_email.py